Khokhar, Mirpur

-Khokhar is a village in the Gujrat Tehsil of the Gujrat District of Punjab, Pakistan, located approximately 5 miles north of the City of Gujrat.
+Khokhar is a village in the Gujrat Tehsil of the Gujrat District, Punjab, Pakistan.
+The village is some 5 miles north of Gujrat city.

 History

 The village gets its name from the Khokhar tribe, who make up the bulk of the population.
 A famous tomb of Baba Jhanghu Shah is located in Khokhar.

 Demographics

-According to the 1998 census of Pakistan, its population was 2351.
+According to the 1998 census of Pakistan, the village population was 2,351.